Know Why Your Sales Team Refuse To Use CRM

 Everybody likes to be in their comfort zone.
 And sales folks are no different.
 Key is to make the change easier for them, by making them involved from the very beginning.

-Ask them what they need or what they expect from a CRM, what are their current pain-points, or you can also take their vote on which CRM would likely be best for them.
+Ask them what they need or what they expect from a sales crm system, what are their current pain-points, or you can also take their vote on which CRM would likely be best for them.
 By feeling involved, many from the hesitant group may well feel confident or even like the idea of moving to a CRM.
 And chances are that they may even convince their colleagues to come on board too.

 Sharing some real-life case studies may go a long way in helping your cause.